 Despite our incredible diversity, we all generally have the same genes as others of our same sex.
 We are only about 0.1% different from one another.
-SNPs or Single Nucleiotide Polymorphisms are genetic mutations that developed over thousands of years.
+SNPs or Single Nucleotide Polymorphisms are genetic mutations that developed over thousands of years.
 Of more than 10 million SNPs identified in the human genome, most of us have more than (but closer) to one thousand.
 Those that are expressed explain some of our differences including our unique vulnerabilities to certain health conditions.
 If you’ve ever looked at your SNPs, this can be a bit frightening.
 For many, doing so can cause more harm than good.
-Most of these mutations or SNPS are never expressed and have no significant effect.
-Walking around thinking you are destined for a serious or fatal health condition when you're not, can be problem.
+Most of these mutations or SNPs are never expressed and have no significant effect.
+Walking around thinking you are destined for a serious or fatal health condition when you're not, can be a problem.

 Until recently we believed our genes and mutations were written in stone.
 We now know that during pregnancy, chemical bookmarks (methyl groups) can attach to DNA to enhance or inhibit gene expression in each tissue.
 Environmental insults in utero can produce deviant bookmarks resulting in more serious conditions or birth defects.
 Throughout our lives, a severe environmental insults can alter these bookmarks and produce an epigenetic disorder.
 Such insults can be psychological/emotional (inadequate or disrupted attachment, trauma, severe stress) or physical (exposures to toxic metals, radiation, chemicals).
 This field of research is called "Epigenetics" and it is revolutionizing our understanding of cancer, heart disease, developmental disorders such as autism and psychiatric disorders all which seem to be epigenetic in nature.

 With this comes good news - we have a degree of control over the expression or the turning on or off of our SNPs.
-Many disorders previously thought of as genetic and untreatable, are actually epigenetic and treatable using certain nutrients an/or lifestyle changes that powerfully affect gene expression.
+Many disorders previously thought of as genetic and untreatable, are actually epigenetic and treatable using certain nutrients and/or lifestyle changes that powerfully affect gene expression.

 The most dominant factor in epigenetics is methylation.
 This is a biochemical process, which occurs a billion times every second, and involves the addition of a methyl group to an atom or a molecule.
-Meet methyl with it's carbon and three hydrogens:
+Meet methyl with it's carbon and three hydrogen atoms: